khaeru/genno/doc/compat-pyam.rst

    Computer-specific configuration.

-   Invokes :meth:`.add_as_pyam` and adds additional computations to convert data from :class:`.Quantity` to a :class:`pyam.IamDataFrame`.
+   Invokes :func:`.add_as_pyam` and adds additional computations to convert data from :class:`.Quantity` to a :class:`pyam.IamDataFrame`.
    Each entry contains:

    ``variable:`` (:class:`str`)